AK-Cide Side Effects

 Rarely, fatalities have occurred due to severe reactions to sulfonamides including Stevens-Johnson syndrome, toxic epidermal necrolysis, fulminant hepatic necrosis, agranulocytosis, aplastic anemia, and other blood dyscrasias.[Ref]

 -Frequency not reported: Local irritation[Ref]

 Frequency not reported: Dizziness[Ref]

 1. "Product Information.
 Prednisolone Na Phosphate-Na Sulfacetamide (prednisolone-sulfacetamide sodium ophthalmic)."
 Bausch and Lomb, Rochester, NY.

 2. "Product Information.
 Pred Forte (prednisolone ophthalmic)."
 Allergan Inc, Irvine, CA.

-Not all side effects for AK-Cide may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of AK-Cide may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about AK-Cide (prednisolone / sulfacetamide sodium ophthalmic)

 - Side Effects